The Grower’s Guide to Plant Sap Analysis

 I am sharing this to help other’s avoid the same set of mistakes.

-There are a number of labs offering plant sap analysis:
+There are only a few labs offering plant sap analysis for North American growers:

 Nova